artjomPlaunov/ThesisExperiments/README.md

 currently a newer version of CPAchecker (2.2), so this may be changed upon running more experiments.

+**Important** The BASH environment should have a flag for CPACHECKER which points to your installation of CPAchecker.
+Also note that depending on your version of CPAchecker, the "svcomp21.properties" file may have a different year, like svcomp20 or svcomp22, in which case that should be changed in the RunResults.hs script.

 The script to run analyses requires a GHC haskell compiler; it is known to work on 8.8.4.